The Differences Between Attracting Customers into Your Store, and Catering to Them While They’re in: Combining Fast and Slow Data

 The tortoise and the hare

 So far, we talked about how in-store engagement is a real-time process, while profile creation and smart orchestration are not real-time.
 But there is also a third option in between, in which the marketing plan is built in advance but adapts itself to short-term updates.
 Consider the following scenario: We plan a campaign for some of our one-timer customers, trying to encourage them to make a second purchase, and we schedule this campaign to be sent this afternoon.
 Let’s also assume our system already completed the modeling and prioritization and has identified the optimal list of customers which should receive this campaign today, with their specific product recommendations.
 But right before execution, we find out that a couple of these customers just returned their last purchased items – which significantly changes their profile and the way we want to approach them.
 For them, we are no longer trying to activate one-timers but rather save them from churning.
 In this case, and even though we already established the optimized list of the one-timer campaign recipients, we need to re-evaluate the audience just before the actual execution time, in order to make sure we exclude any customer that no longer matches the desired profile.
-This example shows how a combination of fast and slow data processing and modeling can help reach the optimal result.
+This example shows how Lambda Architecture, the combination of fast and slow data processing and modeling, can help reach the optimal result.

 Identifying a customer’s profile is based on different data sources – integrating and cleansing them, aggregating, and running various predictive and AI models on top of them.
 But to get the full picture and cater to the ultimate goal of reaching the right customers with the right offers at the best time requires not only to know the difference between slow and fast data but more importantly, that they always go hand in hand.